-- Open only to those investing at least USD100,000 or who otherwise qualify as Expert Investors (that is, investors with a net worth of more than USD1 million (excluding their principal place of residence) or who are in the business of buying or selling investments).
-Investors must sign a prescribed form of investment warning (usually contained in the subscription document). - Discretionary investment managers may invest on behalf of non-Expert Investors, provided they are satisfied that the investment is suitable for them and they are able to bear the economic consequences of the investment. - May be open-ended (open for redemption at the option of investors) or closed-ended (no absolute investor right to redeem). - At least two Jersey resident directors with appropriate experience must be appointed to the fund board (or, if applicable, the board of the general partner or trustee). - A licensed Jersey manager or administrator which has two Jersey-resident directors with appropriate experience and staff and a physical presence in Jersey is required (unless the fund is a unit trust with a Jersey trustee). - A Jersey custodian is needed if the fund is open-ended (or an international prime broker, in the case of a hedge fund). - The offer document must set out all material information in respect of the fund. - The fund must be audited. - The investment manager/adviser must be: - established in an OECD member or any other state or jurisdiction with which the JFSC has entered into a memorandum of understanding; - 2. regulated in its home jurisdiction (or, if not required to be so regulated, approved by the JFSC); and - 3. without convictions or disciplinary sanctions, solvent, and experienced in using similar investment strategies to those adopted by the fund. - If the investment manager/adviser does not meet the above requirements, it may approach the JFSC on a case-by-case basis.
-Of course, if permission is granted, absent any material change, the investment manager/adviser will not need specific approval to establish further Expert Funds. - An investment manager/adviser is not required for certain self-managed funds, such as direct real estate or feeder funds. - There are no investment or borrowing restrictions imposed on the fund, nor is there any limitation on the number of investors the fund may have. - The EF Guide aims to make a "safe harbour" available to the majority of non-retail funds.
-On occasion, where derogations from the EF Guide are required, these are considered on an expedited basis.
+- Open only to those investing at least USD100,000 or who otherwise qualify as expert investors (that is, investors with a net worth of more than USD1 million, excluding their principal place of residence, or who are in the business of buying or selling investments).
+Investors must sign a prescribed form of investment warning (usually contained in the subscription document). - Discretionary investment managers may invest on behalf of non-expert investors, provided they are satisfied that the investment is suitable for them and they are able to bear the economic consequences of the investment. - May be open-ended (open for redemption at the option of investors) or closed-ended (no absolute investor right to redeem). - At least two Jersey resident directors with appropriate experience must be appointed to the fund board (or, if applicable, the board of the general partner or trustee).

-- Ongoing requirements are limited.
-Future changes to the fund generally do not require regulatory approval unless they are contrary to the EF Guide or there is a change to the fund's directors or service providers. - The fund may be marketed into the EU/EEA in accordance with the AIFMD through individual EU member states' NPPRs (and, when available, third-country passporting).
+- A licensed Jersey manager or administrator which has two Jersey resident directors with appropriate experience and staff and a physical presence in Jersey is required (unless the fund is a unit trust with a Jersey trustee). - A Jersey custodian is needed if the fund is open-ended (or an international prime broker, in the case of a hedge fund). - The offer document must set out all material information in respect of the fund. - The fund must be audited. - The investment manager/adviser must be: - (a) established in an Organisation for the Economic Cooperation and Development (OECD) member or any other state or jurisdiction with which the JFSC has entered into a memorandum of understanding; - (b) regulated in its home jurisdiction (or, if not required to be so regulated, approved by the JFSC); - (c) without convictions or disciplinary sanctions; - (d) solvent; and - (e) experienced in using similar investment strategies to those adopted by the fund. - If the investment manager/adviser does not meet the above requirements, it may approach the JFSC on a case-by-case basis.
+Of course, if permission is then granted, in the absence of any material change, the investment manager/ adviser will not need specific approval to establish further Expert Funds. - An investment manager/adviser is not required for certain self-managed funds, such as direct real estate or feeder funds. - There are no investment or borrowing restrictions imposed on the fund, nor is there any limitation on the number of investors the fund may have. - The EF Guide aims to make a "safe harbour" available to most non-retail funds.
+On occasion, where derogations from the EF Guide are required, these are considered on an expedited basis. - Ongoing requirements are limited.
+Future changes to the fund generally do not require regulatory approval unless they are contrary to the EF Guide or there is a change to the fund's directors or service providers. - The fund may be marketed into the EU/EEA in accordance with the AIFMD through individual EU member states' NPPR (and, when available, third-country passporting).